January 28, 2025 by Natasa Djalovic

 Backing up iMessages to iCloud

 Apple’s iCloud backup service automatically saves iMessages along with other device data.
-While this is a convenient method for personal use, it’s unsuitable for businesses needing compliance-grade archiving.
+While this is a convenient method for personal use since it allows you to sync your messages across Apple devices, it’s unsuitable for businesses needing compliance-grade archiving.

 Key limitations include: